resbaz/MATLAB-StatisticsToolbox-Notes/testing_the_data.md

 ```
 ## Logistic regression
 ## Testing Gaussians
 Many standard tests are built into MATLAB.
-Eg to test if data is normally distributed we can use
+Eg to test if data is normally distributed we can use `kstest`.

+Another common test is `ttest2` (two-sampled t-test) and its non-parametric cousin `ranksum` (Wilcoxon rank sum / Mann-Whitney U test - why do statisticians like to name everything after themselves?).